Mendelsshon/btest/README.md

 # btest
-# testing with my local repo via ssh
+# testing with my local repo via ssh (initial comment on Github)
+# Cloned btest to local folder (this line is local change #1)